 There is, unfortunately, a reason for caution.
 Anyone traveling to a foreign city or area, whether it's their first or 20th visit, should adopt personal safety practices, such as always walking with a companion, avoiding large gatherings of people, and staying away from large receptacles, such as outdoor garbage bins, where a bomb could be hidden.

 The London Tourist Board offers safety tips to tourists.
-The Mayor of London also publishes pointers for upgrading tourists' safety when they're out and about.
-Read all of these and take them to heart.
+The Mayor of London also publishes updates on crime reduction plans around the city.
 Heightened awareness and more alert behavior could save lives.

 U.S. Department of State Travel Advisories